Windows Installer, Java Installer, Freeware Installer

 Windows Installer does not automatically refresh ComboBox and ListBox controls once the underlying MSI tables with the same name are modified.
 Only after switching to a different dialog are these tables re-read.

-Hence, if you are going to allow the user to dynamically add and remove items to/from ComboBox or ListBox controls, you will need to use the so-called (among Windows Installer setup authors) "twin dialog" method in order to refresh the controls.
+Hence, if you are going to allow the user to dynamically add and remove items to/from ComboBox or ListBox controls, you will need to use the Refresh the current dialog published event to refresh the controls.
 Otherwise, the user will have to change to the next or previous dialog in the sequence and then return to the current dialog in order to see his change to the ListBox/ComboBox control.

 Download and unzip the ComboBox and ListBox sample projects to better understand the concepts discussed above.
-An Enterprise version of Advanced Installer (version 6.3 or greater) is required in order to build and run the projects.
+At least an Enterprise version of Advanced Installer is required in order to build and run the projects.

 There are 2 example projects within the archive named "DualListExample.aip" and "ComboListExample.aip", presenting 2 common ListBox usage scenarios, as well as 1 ComboBox usage scenario.
 The "scripts" folder within the archive contains the supporting VBScript custom actions for each project.